robbert-vdh/yabridge/README.md

 ### Preliminaries

-Yabridge requires a recent version of Wine (Staging).
+Yabridge requires a recent-ish version of Wine (Staging).
 Users of Debian, Ubuntu, Linux Mint and Pop!\_OS should install Wine Staging from the [WineHQ repositories](https://wiki.winehq.org/Download) as the versions of Wine provided by those distro's repositories may be too old to be used with yabridge.

-At the moment it can be a good idea to stick with Wine Staging 6.4 as more recent versions contain regressions that may cause crashes with certain plugins, downloads in Native Access to fail, and Wine processes to not shut down properly.
-See [below](#downgrading-wine) for instructions on downgrading to Wine Staging 6.4.

 For a general overview on how to use Wine to install Windows applications, check out Wine's [user guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).